ysyk2021/train-your-brain-for-focus-exercises-and-techniques-for-improving-your-concentration/src/chapter-10-2.md

-# Techniques for Using Brain Training for Focus to Achieve Goals and Improve Performance

 In this chapter, we will discuss techniques for applying brain training for focus in personal and professional settings.
 We will explore how to use brain training exercises to achieve goals and improve performance.